Adélard Godbout

 Joseph-Adélard Godbout (September 24, 1892 – September 18, 1956) was a Canadian agronomist and politician.
-He served as the 15th premier of Quebec briefly in 1936, and again from 1939 to 1944, in addition to serving as the leader of the Parti Libéral du Québec (PLQ) from 1936 to 1949.
+He served briefly as the 15th premier of Quebec in 1936 and again from 1939 to 1944.
+He was also leader of the Parti Libéral du Québec (PLQ) from 1936 to 1949.

-Youth and early career
+Early life and career

 Adélard Godbout was born in Saint-Éloi.
-He was the son of Eugène Godbout, agriculturalist and Liberal Member of the Legislative Assembly (MLA) from 1921 to 1923, and Marie-Louise Duret.
-He studied at the Séminaire de Rimouski, the agricultural school of Sainte-Anne-de-la-Pocatière and the Massachusetts Agricultural College, in the U.S. state of Massachusetts.
-He then became teacher at the Sainte-Anne-de-la-Pocatière agricultural school from 1918 to 1930.
+He was the son of Eugène Godbout and Marie-Louise Duret.
+His father was a farmer and Liberal Member of the Legislative Assembly (MLA) from 1921 to 1923.
+He studied at the Séminaire de Rimouski, the agricultural school of Sainte-Anne-de-la-Pocatière, and the Massachusetts Agricultural College in the U.S. state of Massachusetts.
+He then became a teacher at the Sainte-Anne-de-la-Pocatière agricultural school from 1918 to 1930.
 He was an agronomist for the Ministry of Agriculture from 1922 to 1925.

 Political career

 Member of the legislature

-Godbout became a Member of the legislature for the district of L'Islet in the Chaudière-Appalaches area, after he won a by-election without opposition on May 13, 1929.
+Godbout became a Member of the Legislative Assembly for the district of L'Islet in the Chaudière-Appalaches region after winning a by-election unopposed on May 13, 1929.
 He was re-elected in the 1931 and 1935 elections.

-Cabinet Minister
+Cabinet minister

-Godbout was appointed to the Cabinet by Premier Alexandre Taschereau and served as Minister of Agriculture from November 27, 1930, to June 27, 1936.
+Godbout was appointed to the Cabinet by Premier Louis-Alexandre Taschereau and served as minister of agriculture from November 27, 1930, to June 27, 1936.

-First Premiership
+First premiership

-Shortly after the 1935 election, Conservative Leader Maurice Duplessis, a rising star in Québec politics, forced Taschereau to call the Standing Committee on Public Accounts, which brought to light the existence of widespread corruption in the provincial government.
-The revelations made by the committee were embarrassing for several Liberal insiders.
-On June 11, 1936, less than a year after being put back in office, Taschereau resigned.
-He recommended to Lieutenant Governor Ésioff-Léon Patenaude the names of Édouard Lacroix and Adélard Godbout for his successor as Premier.
-Following constitutional conventions, the lieutenant governor offered the opportunity to form a government to Lacroix, who declined.
-He then made the offer to Godbout, who accepted.
-With the blessing of federal Cabinet Members, he took over Taschereau's job as Liberal Leader and Premier of Québec.
-Godbout formed his first government and an election was called for August 1936.
+Shortly after the 1935 election, Conservative leader Maurice Duplessis, a rising figure in Quebec politics, forced Taschereau to call the Standing Committee on Public Accounts, which brought to light widespread corruption in the provincial government.
+The committee's revelations embarrassed several Liberal insiders.
+On June 11, 1936, less than a year after being returned to office, Taschereau resigned.
+He recommended Édouard Lacroix and Adélard Godbout to Lieutenant Governor Ésioff-Léon Patenaude as possible successors.
+Lacroix declined when offered the opportunity to form a government.
+The offer was then extended to Godbout, who accepted and succeeded Taschereau as Liberal leader and premier of Quebec, with the support of federal cabinet members.
+An election was then called for August 1936.

 Godbout had remained untouched by the scandals.
-But despite Godbout's talks of "a new order" in an effort to distance himself from the Taschereau era, his first government lasted only two months, as his party suffered a humiliating defeat in the 1936 election.
-Led by Duplessis, the recently created Union nationale was put in office.
-The Liberals were reduced to 14 seats.
-Godbout lost re-election in his own district of L'Islet.
+However, despite his talk of "a new order" in an effort to distance himself from the Taschereau era, his first government lasted only two months, as the Liberal Party suffered a humiliating defeat in the 1936 election.
+Led by Duplessis, the recently created Union nationale took office.
+The Liberals were reduced to 14 seats, and Godbout lost re-election in his own district of L'Islet.
 He remained Liberal Leader after being reconfirmed at the 1938 party leadership convention, but T.-D. Bouchard led the parliamentary wing of the party until the 1939 election.